thatstoasty/prism/README.md

 ### Features

 - Introduce persistent flags and commands to `Command` struct
-- Add support for flags that don't need a value set, just passing of a flag.
+- Add support for bool flags just passing of a flag.
 Like `--help`.
 - Map `--help` flag to configurable help function.
 - Add find suggestion logic to `Command` struct.
 - Enable required flags.